ikmartin/ikmartin.github.io/pages/blog/post2/index.md

 +++
-title = "Associating cones to logarithmic stacks" hascode = true date = Date(2022, 11, 12)
+title = "Associating cones to logarithmic stacks (draft)" hascode = true date = Date(2022, 11, 12)
 rss = "Detailed description of section 2.1 in [Decomposition of Degenerate Gromov-Witten Invariants](https://arxiv.org/pdf/1709.09864.pdf).
 Goal is to understand how one can attach combinatorial structure (strictly rational polyhedral cones) to logarithmic schemes."